ChandanNaik89/AWS-for-Data-Science/README.md

 ## Uses of AWS ##

 A small manufacturing organization uses their expertise to expand their business by leaving their IT management to the AWS.
+A large enterprise spread across the globe can utilize the AWS to deliver the training to the distributed workforce.